 - The writing prompt

 - The scores received by the 2 different ACT graders

 How much does the ACT TIR Service Cost?

 The cost for the TIR service is $20 and can be found here.
 Unfortunately, this service cannot be purchased online so you must send a check or money order to the designated address.

 What can the ACT Test Information Release be used for?

-First and foremost, the ACT TIR can be used as a study aid to see what questions you got wrong and build a study plan around improving upon these areas.
+First and foremost, the ACT TIR can be used as a study aid to see what questions you got wrong and build a study plan around improving upon these areas (either on your own or in an ACT prep course).
 Furthermore, if you think your scores seem really off, it can also be used as a way to double-check your answers, as every once in a blue moon the ACT grading makes mistakes.
 Here are the main reasons we’d suggest order the ACT TIR:

 Reasons to Order the TIR: